 Most will have enhanced mobility due to the use of battery power to move the chair along.
 Learning to use one involves using a control pad or a joystick, which most people are accustomed to in this digital age.

-You get mobility advantages even the best manual wheelchair cannot come close to matching.
+You get mobility advantages even manual wheelchair brands with merit cannot come close to matching.

 The seats found on electric wheelchairs are more plush and comfortable, which enhances the riding experience.